kareldonk/QuantumGate/README.md

 ## License

 The license for the QuantumGate source code can be found in the [`LICENSE`](https://github.com/kareldonk/QuantumGate/blob/master/LICENSE) file in the project root.
 In addition, QuantumGate uses third party source code covered under separate licenses.
-This includes an implementation of SipHash (in `QuantumGateCryptoLib\SipHash`) and NewHope (`QuantumGateCryptoLib\NewHope`).
-Refer to the `LICENSE` files in the subfolders for details. **Licenses for implementations of NTRUPrime (`QuantumGateCryptoLib\NTRUPrime`) and Classic McEliece (`QuantumGateCryptoLib\McEliece`) have not yet been obtained.**
+This includes an implementation of SipHash (in `QuantumGateCryptoLib\SipHash`), NewHope (`QuantumGateCryptoLib\NewHope`), Classic McEliece (`QuantumGateCryptoLib\McEliece`) and NTRUPrime (`QuantumGateCryptoLib\NTRUPrime`).
+Refer to the `LICENSE` files in the subfolders for details.

 ## Contact